Cholent: Original diets

-Shabbat stews of the Bukharian Jews and Mizrahi Jews in the Asian Central Steppe who trace their diaspora to Babylonian exile have the most distinct versions of shabbat stews that relate closest to their non-Jewish neighbors and often resembled the closed proposed ingredients and methods to the original harisa.

-The most accessible foods to Jews living in Israel before the destruction of the Second Temple likely ate the Mediterranean Triad: grain, oil and wine, which were available at low cost and vast amounts.
-While both wheat and barley were grown in Israel, barley was more likely to supplement inland Palestine.
+The most accessible foods to Jews living in Israel before the destruction of the Second Temple are likely to have been the Mediterranean triad: grain, oil and wine, which were available at low cost and vast amounts.
+While both wheat and barley were grown in Israel, barley was more likely to supplement inland diets.
 Cooper argues wheat would have been twice as expensive as barley which could grow in rougher soils closer to Jerusalem.
 Barley could also be harvested earlier ensuring multiple crops in the same season.

-Meats were considered "luxury" goods that few could afford except on special occasions like shabbat and other holidays.
-Lambs and goats would have been popular as they grazed in arid climates and provided supplementary products like wool and milk while cattle were more expensive to maintain and priced as sacrificial.
+Meats were considered luxury goods that few could afford, except on special occasions like Shabbat and other holidays.
+Lamb and goat would have been more common as they grazed in arid climates, and provided supplementary products like wool and milk, while cattle were more expensive to maintain and prized as sacrificial offerings.

-Iberia under the Moors: Meat/eggs
+Moorish Iberia

-Chicken was likely domesticated in Southeast Asia and popularized in Ur around 2100 BCE though the Israelites would have been less likely to eat it due to association of Roman sacrifice.
-Until the 8th century, the upkeep for chickens meant they could only be raised in small numbers making them a delicacy few could afford outside of shabbat.
-Gentile "olla podrida" rose in popularity in the 13th century featuring a porridge with vegetables, spices and meat, usually cattle.
-14th century famine in Northern Europe caused a rise in cattle prices near Western Europe and North Africa where most Jews were living under Moorish peace as Muslim Umayyad Empire was more tolerant of Abrahamic religions.
-This led to chicken replacing cattle as livestock and resulted in mass recipe changes to accommodate access of resources in Iberia and Northern Africa.
+Chicken was likely domesticated in Southeast Asia and popularized in Ur around 2100 BCE, though the Israelites would have been less likely to eat it due to association of Roman sacrifice.
+Until the 8th century, the upkeep for chickens meant they could only be raised in small numbers, making them a delicacy few could afford outside of Shabbat.
+Olla podrida rose in popularity in the 13th century featuring a porridge of vegetables, spices, and meat, usually beef.
+A famine in the 14th century in Northern Europe caused a rise in cattle prices near Western Europe and North Africa, where most Jews were living under Moorish rule.
+This led to chicken replacing cattle as livestock, and resulted in many recipe alterations to accommodate these changes in Iberia and Northern Africa.

 The increase in chicken led to a surplus of eggs as a renewable resource.
 "Huevos haminados" began to describe the long process of long roasting eggs in hamin pots overnight that produced a signature aroma.
 The concept of "re'ach nicho'ach" describes the direct line of spiritual connection of scents from the nose to the soul. giving the egg an extra spiritual strength for Jews.
 In Kabbalah, the eggs are even watched over by an angel.